 Here’s how you can do it:

-Once you get on the top of the ladder you need to find a firm place to anchor your ladder against it so you can reduce almost every chance of your ladder to be slipped.
+Once you get on the top of the ladder you need to find a firm place to anchor your ladder against it so you can reduce almost every chance of your ladder being slipped.
 You really won’t want your ladder to shake while you’re working on the roof keeping your feet on the ladder.

 Now take a bungee cord and hook one end of it to the gutter’s lips.
 Once you’re done with it, fold the bungee cord completely around the ladder in a circle and then fix the other end of the cord with the other side of the gutter.